Like many modern programming languages,

 etc) in a specified package, the package must first be imported,

-standard code package (which is a universe package).
+except the builtin standard code package (which is a universe package).

 This article will explain code packages and package imports in Go.